hossain101199/task-manager/README.md

 - Edit tasks
 - Delete tasks

-## Things I learned while Doing this project
+## Things I have learned while Doing this project

-During the development of Task Manager, I learned the following:
+During the development of Task Manager, I have learned the following:

 - TypeScript:
   - How to declare types for variables, functions, and interfaces